eluzix/claritus-website/content/claritus-for-advisors.md

 ## metaTitle: Track, analyze, and be in complete control of all of your assets and investments - all in one place!
 ## description: Claritus gives you a complete overview of your money and investments, offering accurate insight and assessments

-title: Make your work <span class="is-green">easy</span>, your clients will thank you
+title: Make your work <span class="is-green">easy</span>, <br/> your clients will thank you
 heroText: Claritus for Advisor - turnkey, integrated and unified low-cost solution.

 heroImgFullHd: /images/business-intro-fullhd.png
-heroImgMobile: /images/business-intro-mob.png
+heroImgTablet: /images/business-intro-tablet.png

-##Financials institutes
+## Financials institutes
 financialsTitle: Featured in

-##Institutes icons.
+## Institutes icons.
 IMPORTANT: if icon will change don't forget to update tablet version for it
 financialInstitutes:
 - imageUrlDesk: /images/financials/financial-1.png
   imageUrlTablet: /images/financials/financial-1-tablet.png